pandaninjas/keyoxide-web-mirror/content/getting-started.md

-Glad you made it here :)
+Glad you made it here!

+If you'd like to know more about how Keyoxide works before getting started, please have a look at the [About Keyoxide](/about) page.

 Let's get you started on setting up your online identity and profile page.